top of page

 Norma Mueller & Marge Curtin

-The Norma Mueller and Marge Curtin Memorial Fund offers a yearly scholarship to a worthy student planning on attending a two- or four-year institution.
+The Norma Mueller and Marge Curtin Memorial Fund provides a $1,000 scholarship to support a deserving student planning to pursue post-secondary education.

 Norma Mueller & Marge Curtin